its-nedum/its-nedum/README.md

 - 💬 Ask me about: JavaScript, PHP, Ruby, React, Node.js, Ruby on Rails
 - 📫 How to reach me: emesuechinedu@gmail.com or [@its_nedum](https://twitter.com/its_nedum)

-<p>If you have any fun project that you want me to help build or you feel that I will be a great addition to your team.
-Feel free to reach out to me.
-I'm always looking to work on fun projects.</p>

 ---
 ### Projects
 - <b>Fitness Tracker</b> <br>